-As it is with finding any other dog breed, you will have to do a research on the best breeders around.
-Finding a reliable Chiweenie breeder should be your biggest task.
+As it is with finding any other dog breed, you will have to research the best breeders around.
+Finding a reliable Dachshund Mix breeder should be your biggest task.
 However, if you chose to find a Chiweenie through another means that should not worry you.

 The other means you can get your loving Chiweenie home is through adoption and buying from personal owners.
-There are people who would love to sell their Chiweenies without selling them to breeders.
+Some people would love to sell their Chiweenies without selling them to breeders.
 You can search for such dogs through sell and buy Facebook groups and websites that link-up pet owners.

 However, when you are going to buy a pet from an individual owner, you should be careful.
 It is recommended that you have a veterinarian check up the dog before you buy it.
 It is common for people to sell their pets when they develop health complications.
 You should also ensure that Dachshund chihuahua mix you buy is properly trained and does not misbehave.

 If you are looking to find a Chiweenie in a rescue center or a shelter, you may not be as lucky to find the exact match.
 As already mentioned, Chiweenies may have several variations in their appearance.
 If your target was to get a Dachshund chihuahua mix with long and floppy ears, you might be forced to take one with short ears.